 D. For October through December, the due date is January 31st

-12. You might be owed a refund by one or more of the states you drive through, due to a principle in the agreement known as “fuel tax equalization.”
-In order to receive all refunds that are due to you, be certain to keep complete and accurate records of the mileage logged in each state as well as the amount of fuel purchased in each one.
+In some cases, you might be owed a refund by one or more of the states you drive through.
+This is due to a principle in the agreement known as “fuel tax equalization.”
+However, in order to receive all refunds that are due to you, be certain to keep complete and accurate records of the mileage logged in each state.
+Additionally, you will need to log the amount of fuel purchased in each one as well.